• Skip to primary navigation

 Do you want an independent dog?
 Or one that sticks to your side?

 What's your energy level?
-Do you want a dog who needs a lot of exercise or one that is happy snuggling with you on the couch?
+Do you want a dog that needs a lot of exercise or is happy snuggling with you on the couch?

 The laziest dog breeds steal your heart by doing nothing.